-Trailer Legs protect your trailer tires and give 50% longer life
+Use Trailer Legs for regular inspection of your trailer tires and get up to 50% longer life

-This can be your most effective trailer maintenance routine.
-If you tow trailers, you know how bad trailer tires are.
-Then you put weight on them in one spot on the tire and axle bearings all winter and the belts in steel belted trailer tires get twisted on the bottom and wait until you really need your trailer and boom, the tire face peels off.
+Trailer Legs Axle Lifts: This can be your most effective trailer maintenance routine.
+If you tow trailers, you know how much trouble trailer tires are.
+When parked, tires have weight on them in one spot on the tire and axle bearings all winter and the belts in steel belted trailer tires get twisted on the bottom and wait until you really need your trailer and boom, the tire face peels off.

 You know folks that block their trailer tires up in the winter.
 But that takes time.
 Trailer Legs are fast, just put them against your trailer axles, drive forward and in 10 minutes you have your trailer off the ground.
 Then your trailer tires are round and stay that way.
 Your trailer bearings have the load off and if you have the EZ-Lube bearings, you can spin the tires as you pump grease in the zerk on the end of the axles. www.TrailerLegs.com